Var043/project-face-recognition/README.md

 ***** project-face-recognition *****

-for this repository we have 3 items.
+In this Repository we have 3 items.

 1.  data set:   employee.csv , pictures  &  unknown picture(uk... that is we gonna recognise)
 note:  data is just for educational purpose.